 German Flak 38 Anti-Aircraft Gun

-The Battleground Flak 38 in 1:16 and 1:18 scale replicates many of the features found in the original gun including the Flakvisier 38 targeting "computer" and optics.
-The main gun is a single piece and snaps into the chassis without glue.
-Once installed the main gun has roughly 90 degrees of elevation to take on both ground and air targets.
-The gun chassis fits easily into the triangular base and will rotate 360 degrees.
-The gun comes with an ammunition kit featuring 5 loaded magazines, two ammunition boxes with lids, and twenty individual rounds.
-Two magazines can fit into each ammunition box.
-One magazine can be inserted into the main gun.
+The Battleground Flak 38 in 1:16 and 1:18 scale replicates many of the features found in the original gun including the Flakvisier 38 targeting "computer" and optics with functional arm adjustment.
+The main gun is a single piece and snaps into the chassis without glue and has roughly 90 degrees of elevation to take on both ground and air targets.
+The gun frame attaches easily to the turntable base and will rotate 360 degrees.
+Two magazines are included and fit into the main gun.

 Bring your Battleground model to life with action figures from 21st Century Toys Ultimate Soldier, BBI Elite Force, OurWar or the Forces of Valor Bravo Team line.